Uber Pro expands to drivers in 20 new U.S. cities, launches international pilot in Mexico

 Uber revealed last week that it was seeking to generate $10 billion from its public market entry, with a valuation of around $84 billion, which would make it the biggest IPO of 2019 and among the biggest of all time.
 As Uber chases elusive profits — and seeks to put gargantuan losses behind it — the company has to curry favor with the thousands of people who power its service around the world.
 As drivers have a growing number of services they can work for, Uber is striving to earn their loyalty through programs like Uber Pro.

-With today’s expansion, Uber Pro is now open to 120,000 U.S. drivers, each of whom can claim the entirety of their tuition fees for a four-year degree program at ASU or pass the benefit on to a loved one.
-There are some thresholds in place to qualify for this, of course — all eligible drivers must have completed 3,000 trips and maintain a gold, platinum, or diamond status in Uber Pro.
+With today’s expansion, Uber Pro is now open to around 60% of drivers in the U.S., with 120,000 able to claim the entirety of their tuition fees for a four-year degree program at ASU — or pass the benefit on to a loved one.
+There are some thresholds in place to qualify for this — all eligible drivers must have completed 3,000 trips and maintain a gold, platinum, or diamond status in Uber Pro.

 In related news, Uber also revealed that it will soon launch a new loyalty program for Uber Eats couriers, though it is holding back on details until later this month.